serendatapy/netflix-clone/README.md

 1. App.js Renders all the components, namely Row and Banner, changing only the API calls mostly.
 2. Row.js give the layout for the row to be rendered.
 It uses a state to store the movies array that is fetched Async through the useEffect function.
 Then through a map function it displays all the movies from the result.
 It also implements conditional styling for the Netflix Originals row.
+Instead to play the movie trailers it implements the functionality of another 2 libraries.
+See Row extra Notes at the bottom

 3. Banner.js lays out the banner for the topmost part of the app.
 It also uses a useState to store a movie (randomly selected) that is fetched Async through its useEffect function.
 It implements a trucate function to make sure the description of the banner remains the same length, and a fade div at the bottom